brettv30/Call-of-Duty-Game-Predictions/README.md

 # What have I learned?

 This was the first project that I have completed in Python and it has really boosted my overall confidence with the language.
 It felt like a different way of thinking than when I have used R in the past, and its a language I want to continue using to polish my skills!
-I am now especially comfortable using numpy, pandas, matplotlib, and sklearn.
+I am now especially comfortable using `numpy`, `pandas`, `matplotlib`, and `sklearn`.